Campus Drug & Alcohol Policies

 Drug Abuse

 Pueblo Community College provides crisis intervention and referral services for students with issues with drug use and abuse.
-These services are provided through the PCC Health Clinic in partnership with Pueblo Community Health Center located in the Medical Technology Building, Room, 118.
+These services are provided through the PCC Health Clinic in partnership with Pueblo Community Health Center located in the Medical Technology Building, Room, 118 or other local medical providers found at the website or the URL at: https://pueblocc.edu/TitleIX/Resources#resources

 PCC prohibits the possession, use, or selling of marijuana in any form on campus and during PCC activities.
 This includes all open areas, buildings, and parking lots.
 Any employee or student found possessing, using, or selling marijuana on any PCC campus and/or facilities may be charged criminally by the PCC Police Department.
 Students may also face disciplinary sanctions for Student Code of Conduct Violations.

-If you suspect someone of possessing, using, or selling marijuana on campus or at college sponsored events please contact the PCC Police Department at 719-549-3355; visit the PCC website (https://pueblocc.edu), scroll down to the bottom of the page to Quick Links, Services and fill out the document entitled “Report a Concern or Incident.”
+If you suspect someone of possessing, using, or selling marijuana on campus or at college sponsored events please contact the PCC Police Department at 719.549.3355; visit the PCC website or the URL at: https://pueblocc.edu/ scroll down to the bottom of the page to Quick Links, Services and fill out the document entitled “Report a Concern or Incident.”
 You may also report anonymously to Safe2Tell.
 Safe2Tell is an anonymous reporting method that can alert the college about a concern or threat.
-To access Safe2Tell you can either call the toll free number at 1.877.542.7233 or submit an online report tip on the Safe2Tell website (http://www.safe2tell.org).
+To access Safe2Tell you can either call the toll-free number at 1.877.542.7233 or submit an online report tip at the following website or the URL at: https://safe2tell.org/.

 VICTIM ASSISTANCE AND DRUG/ALCOHOL REFERRAL PROGRAMS AND RESOURCES